David Hess (baseball): Baltimore Orioles

 Hess made his major league debut on May 12, 2018 against the Tampa Bay Rays at Oriole Park at Camden Yards.
 He pitched six innings, giving up three earned runs on six hits, three strikeouts, and zero walks.
 He remained in the Orioles rotation, totaling 21 appearances, 19 of them starts.
 He went 3-10 in 103 1/3 innings.

 In his first start of the 2019 season in a 6–5 win over the Toronto Blue Jays at Rogers Centre on April 1, Hess had a no-hit bid through 6 1/3 innings before being removed by manager Brandon Hyde in favor of Pedro Araújo.
 With his record at 1–10 by the end of the campaign, he and Gabriel Ynoa became the first pair of teammates with double-digit losses and no more than one win since Jack Nabors and Tom Sheehan of the 1916 Philadelphia Athletics.

 Hess only appeared in 3 games for the Orioles in 2020, and gave up 5 runs over 7 innings pitched.
-On October 29, 2020, Hess was outrighted off of the 40-man roster and became a free agent.
+On October 29, 2020, Hess was removed from the 40–man roster and sent outright to the Triple–A Norfolk Tides.
+He elected free agency on November 2.